StreetScout

 Where is Canterbury (Vic.)?

-Canterbury (Vic.) is a suburb of Victoria, Australia.
+Canterbury (Vic.) is a suburb of Victoria, Australia, in the Boroondara local government area.

 What is the population of Canterbury (Vic.)?